RahulNag-V/Report-Card/README.md

-🎓 Report Card Web App 💻✨
+🎓 Report Card Web Page 💻✨
 A clean and responsive Report Card Generator built with HTML, CSS, and JavaScript.
 This web-based app lets you input student details and marks, then instantly calculates totals, percentages, and grades — all in the browser!

 <u>🚀 Features:</u>